-A Swedish poet born in Stockholm in 1931, Tomas Tranströmer worked as a psychologist.
-He has written ten collections of poems that the Nobel Prize Committee praised for their “condensed, translucent images that give us fresh access to reality.”
+Nobel Prize Laureate and beloved Swedish poet Tomas Tranströmer (1931–2015) was born in Stockholm and worked as a psychologist.
+He wrote ten collections of poems that the Nobel Prize Committee praised for their “condensed, translucent images that give us fresh access to reality.”
 New Directions publishes his complete poems in one volume titled The Great Enigma: New Collected Poems.
 Tranströmer was first published by New Directions in 1966, in New Directions in Prose & Poetry #16.
 The best-known Scandinavian poet of the postwar period, and the most widely translated, his other books available in English include Selected Poems 1954–1986; The Half-Finished Heaven; For the Living and the Dead; Night Vision; and Windows and Stars.
-For many years seriously debilitated by a stroke, Tranströmer continues to write.
-He is also an avid pianist and has released a recording of classical piano pieces performed with his left hand.
-Tranströmer has received numerous public recognitions for his poetry including the Neustadt International Prize for Literature, the Bonnier Award for Poetry, Germany’s Petrarch Prize, the Bellman Prize, the Swedish Academy’s Nordic Prize, the August Prize, and a Lifetime Recognition Award in 2007 from The Griffin Trust.
+For many years after being seriously debilitated by a stroke, Tranströmer continued write.
+He was also an avid pianist and released a recording of classical piano pieces performed with his left hand.
+Tranströmer received numerous public recognitions for his poetry including the Neustadt International Prize for Literature, the Bonnier Award for Poetry, Germany’s Petrarch Prize, the Bellman Prize, the Swedish Academy’s Nordic Prize, the August Prize, and a Lifetime Recognition Award in 2007 from The Griffin Trust.
 In 2011 he was awarded the Nobel Prize in Literature.